 Whilst it may initially seem to be the most expensive option, natural cat litter such as Natusan lasts much longer on average!

-Due to it’s tight-clumping nature and easy-to-scoop removal, switching to Natusan will reduce your cat litter usage by a whopping 65%*, saving on average £130 a year based on a 10L bag - less litter used, same amount absorbed.
+Due to it’s tight-clumping nature and easy-to-scoop removal, switching to Natusan will reduce your cat litter usage by a whopping 65%, saving on average up to £150 a year* - less litter used, same amount absorbed.

 It’s not just money that is saved with Natusan litter, but time too, as weekly litter tray changes are a thing of the past.
 High absorbency means less spreading around, simply remove the clumps as you go and clean out the tray once a month - Find out more disposal tips here.